eht-lab/p4c/README.md

 default is 2GB, which is not enough to build P4C.
 Increase the memory limit to at least 4GB via Docker preferences or you are likely to see "internal compiler errors" from GCC which are caused by low memory.

+If you want to use apollo backend, please follow the [p4-playground docker readme](https://github.com/eht-lab/p4-playground/blob/main/docker/readme.md) to build image.

 ## Bazel
 [![Bazel Build](https://github.com/p4lang/p4c/actions/workflows/ci-bazel.yml/badge.svg)](https://github.com/p4lang/p4c/actions/workflows/ci-bazel.yml)